dog-days/create-react-boilerplate-app/README.md

 Open [http://localhost:8888](http://localhost:8888/) to view it in the browser.

 The page will be hot reloaded with no refresh if you make edits.
-You will see the build success or errors info and lint warnings info in the terminal and console.
+You will see the build success or errors info and lint warnings info in the terminal and browser console.

 #### npm || yarn run create-view(cv for short)

-Creates a new page view template.
+Generate a new page view template in the `view` folder.

 options is same as `create-react-boilerplate-app xxxx [options]`.